Student Loans & Flight Scholarships

 Prospective students may secure financing for their training if they have a sponsor residing legally in the United States or Canada.
 A US/Canadian sponsor must be a permanent resident with stable employment, income, or substantial savings.
 Such sponsors may apply for a secured (second mortgage) or unsecured loan (with a good credit rating) alongside the student at their local bank, covering up to 100% of tuition fees.
 In this scenario, the student typically acts as the primary loan beneficiary, while the sponsor serves as a secondary co-signer.
 This setup ensures that if the primary co-signer fails to repay the loan, the responsibility falls on the secondary co-signer, who is a local resident.
 Once the loan is approved, designated for "Education," "Training," or "Career Development," the student can present the loan sanction letter as evidence of financial standing when applying for a student visa in the US or Canada.
 The inclusion of the student's name on the loan documents serves as proof to the consulate that the funds are intended for the student's tuition.

 It's essential to note that merely providing a letter from the sponsor pledging to pay for flight training is insufficient, as its validity is not verifiable.
 The consulate will not seriously consider such a letter.
-Only depositing the full amount for training into an escrow account guarantees that the sponsor has the funds and will use them for training as promised.
-However, the sponsor may issue a separate letter stating their intention to cover the student's living expenses.
+Only depositing the full amount for training into an escrow account, where the student is named as a beneficiary, guarantees that the sponsor has pledged the funds for student's training and the student will use them for training as promised, and not for any other purpose.
+In addition, the sponsor may issue a separate letter stating their intention to cover the student's living expenses.
 This letter must be accompanied by the sponsor's annual earnings statement (W-2 form in the U.S. or T-4 Slip in Canada) and/or a bank statement showing sufficient funds to cover the student's expenses.

 Student Sponsorship by a Local Organization